You can find the MHS Course Guide here

 Manufacturing II

 This course will extend the concepts and techniques learned in Manufacturing Systems II.
-Students will focuses on the tools and processing used in the manufacture of products.
+Students will focus on the tools and processing used in the manufacture of products.
 Students will have the opportunity to learn about and apply techniques from the following content areas: Separating, Basic Layout Tools and Procedures, Precision Measurement, Sawing, Broaching, and Filing , Turning and Related Operations, Milling and Related Operations, Shaping and Planning Metals, Drilling, Boring, Reaming, and Tapping , Abrasive, Shearing.
 Students will develop advanced machining skills and relate them to mathematical and scientific concepts.

 Credit: .5